deespe/fhem-Rainbird/README.md

 # fhem-Rainbird
-a FHEM module for Rain Bird LNK equipped irrigation systems still in development
+a FHEM module for Rain Bird LNK equipped irrigation systems. still in development